ExtremeXP-VU/ExpEngine-ACSOS2024/README.md

 Our approach revolves around a robust tool framework comprising an Experimentation Engine and a Domain-Specific Language (DSL) tailored for workflow optimization.
 Developed as part of the ExtremeXP EU project, this framework aims to empower data scientists and analysts by streamlining the experimentation process.

+To address these complexities, we propose a novel approach centered around user-driven experimentation to optimize data analytics workflows.

 ### How It Works

-. **Experiment Specification:** The process starts with a data scientist using our DSL editor to create an experiment specification.
+1. **Experiment Specification:** The process starts with a data scientist using our DSL editor to create an experiment specification.
 This specification includes the different options and strategies for the experiment.

 2. **Execution and Iteration:** The Experimentation Engine reads the specification and sets up multiple workflows based on the specified options.
 The data scientist can control the experiment by adjusting settings, pausing, resuming, and changing the workflow order as needed.